HTR2A/SYD-UNI-CyberSec-Bootcamp/13 -  Cloud Security/Cloud_Setup.md

 ### Note

-Please note that my public IP address will change depending on my location.
+My public IP address will change depending on my location.
 - In a normal work environment, I would set up a static IP address to avoid continually creating rules to allow access to my cloud machine.
 - In my case, I would need to create another security rule to allow my home network to access my Azure VM.